victor-lubn/Microservice.Core/README.md

-# Microservice.Core
+# Lueben.ServiceCoreLib

 ### Overview

-**Lueben.Microservice.Core** is a comprehensive .NET Core solution designed to provide a set of reusable libraries, utilities, and components for building scalable, maintainable microservices and Azure Functions.
+**Lueben.ServiceCoreLib** is a comprehensive .NET Core solution designed to provide a set of reusable libraries, utilities, and components for building scalable, maintainable microservices and Azure Functions.
 This repository contains a collection of core shared projects that serve as the foundation for various microservices, APIs, and Azure Function-based projects within an enterprise-level architecture.

 ### Features